 Chickens are some of the most fascinating critters we have the pleasure of sharing the planet with!
 While feisty fowl might not seem to be to be that special on the outside, there’s a lot going on in that bird brain!

 Anyone who has kept or owned chickens will likely tell you that it’s a lot of fun with more than a few challenges in store for you, too!
 Before you go ahead and set up a coop or two, however, how much do you actually know about these birds?
-Here’s a stack of interesting facts about chickens to crack into.
+Here’s a stack of fun facts about chickens to crack into.

 It’s been common for people to domesticate chickens heading back centuries, even millennia.
 In fact, it was thought that Chinese people started domesticating the egg-layers as long ago as 6,000 BC!
 Therefore, chicken-rearing and egg-collecting is nothing new!

-Chickens tend to display interesting laying behaviours depending on their age.
+Chickens tend to display interesting laying behaviors depending on their age.
 When young, they will lay more eggs, but they will tend to be fairly small.
 The older the chicken, the larger the eggs – but the fewer you will actually receive.

 Chickens are known to lay some incredible egg piles from day to day.
 In fact, the record-holder laid 371 in a year – and another laid seven in a single day!
 We can’t imagine that was very comfortable!

 Chickens are smarter than many people think.
 They actually have the ability to remember faces.
 It’s thought that they can recall up to 100 different animals or people – more than many of us can probably manage!

 There are more chicken breeds than you might imagine.
 It’s thought that there are scores of species out there, which explains different colors, plumages and more.